 Along with other schools in the Orbital Education Group, our students follow a modified version of the English National Curriculum (the body of skills and knowledge approved by the British Government and taught throughout England and Wales, as well as international schools worldwide) that meets the needs of our international student body here in Doha.

-High academic standards depend on a good working environment and a willing student.
-The school is lucky to have excellent facilities and educational resources.
-The programme is well balanced, providing time for academic work as well as music, drama and sports.
+The school has excellent facilities and educational resources.
+The curriculum is well balanced, providing time for academic work as well as music, drama and sports.
 Our teaching approach has the flexibility and adaptability to underpin a sound academic English language education, which prepares students to move from Primary into Secondary school and to follow on to prestigious universities worldwide for success in their professional and personal lives.